tony-0tis/interlayer/README.md

 * coloring of the log in the console
 * as if to run the server as a service, can be seen through tailf colored logs
 * size of data obtained by POST maximum 976kb, 1e6 symbols
+* you can pick up a cluster of servers for load balancing.
+Dangling nodes while automatically restart

 #### Future
-* do raise the possibility of multiple servers for load balancing using `cluster`
 * add file returns
 * add file upload
 * add the ability to use the add-ons for each request, such as preauthorization